 Uppity, by Bill White with Gordon Dillow (Grand Central).
 Bill had three careers in baseball: Major League player, voice of the New York Yankees for 18 years, and President of the National League for five years (the first African-American to reach that level in any sport).
 Bill has seen the game and the business of baseball from three perspectives and in this book he holds nothing back.
 “Brutally frank…a truly controversial baseball memoir that will not be easily forgotten.”
 (PW) “A hard-hitting take-no-prisoners assessment of baseball over the past sixty years…entertains from cover to cover.”
 (NY Daily News)

 Never Too Late, by Bobby DeLaughter (Scribners).
 A criminal prosecutor, DeLaughter solved the mystery of Medgar Evers’ murder thirty years after his slaying.
 By chance, he found the missing weapon in the closet of a judge-- his then father-in-law.
 The judge wasn’t hiding the gun; he didn’t know that he had the crucial lost piece of evidence in the case.

 I Am Roe, by Norma McCorvey with Andy Meisler (HarperCollins).
 We never know where we will find a book.
-When our daughter was in college, she went to a lecture given by Norma McCorvey (aka Jane Roe of Roe v Wade).
+When our daughter was in college, she went to a lecture given by Norma McCorvey (Jane Roe of Roe v Wade).
 Nobody had ever asked Norma to tell her story.
-A small slice of history: Norma learned about the Supreme Court decision when she opened the Dallas daily newspaper lying on her doorstep and saw the front page article on Roe v Wade.
+A small slice of history: Norma learned about the Supreme Court decision when she opened the Dallas daily newspaper lying on her doorstep and saw the front page headline.